w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 Different balance types dictate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.

-!!!info "A more efficient distribution of account balance types"
-    Soon, pallets on Polkadot SDK will be implementing the _fungible_ trait (see [the tracking issue](https://github.com/paritytech/polkadot-sdk/issues/226) for more info).
-This new logic will allow for more efficient use of your account balance.
-Specifically, the [fungible trait](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/tokens/fungible/index.html) will allow using the `free` balance for on-chain activity like setting proxies and identities.

 There are 5 types of account balances:

 - **Free** is the balance that can be used for on-chain activity like staking, participating in